 We tend to think that people who suffered, who experienced hardship, darkness, and loss become harsh, angry, and pessimistic.
-That those who have been through poverty, and persecution cannot find hope and good energy.
+That those who have been through poverty, and persecution cannot find hope and good energies.
 But she proved that the opposite is the true.
-From those ashes of the War, from the pain of losing her father, she emerged as the kindest, most compassionate, sensitive, and loving person I have ever met.
+From those ashes of WWII, from the pain and loss, she emerged as the kindest, most compassionate, sensitive, and loving person I have ever met.
 She left the horror behind and developed the ultimate optimism.
 Never expressed negative emotions, never judgmental or critical, but always looked for everyone's needs.
 From her, I learnt to dream, to open my heart, and in her, I saw the power of giving and the beauty of forgiveness.
 She taught me to always be authentic and honest, that when you are good and kind, you enter people's heart.
 She taught me how to be a mother.
 Because she was my mother.
 To Judith Ohad (1935-2020).